 If you have is a mixture of both sides, then you’ll have to choose the one you think is the best fit.

 TIP: If you are just starting out, and “think” you may need more features later on, (like I did) then I still believe the WordPress.ORG is the best way to go.
 Just be sure that you understand – you’ll have to do more nuts-and-bolts “geek-type” work yourself.

-Perhaps one day, WordPress.com may be totally open and allow you to do everything that WordPress.org allows you to do, (and without paying for an upgrade plan), but we are far from being there right now.
+Perhaps one day, WordPress.com may be totally open and allow you to do everything that WordPress.org allows you to do, (and without paying for an upgrade plan with more features), but we are far from being there right now.

 You can find additional information on Wikipedia.